renovate-botandstevensting d4344d56f5 chore(deps): update nginx docker tag to v1.31.3 (#18)

 $ ssh-keygen -a 100 -t ed25519 -C <domainname>

-Then, insert the secret:
+Then, insert the private key as a secret:

 $ abra secret insert <domain> deploy_key v1 -f -t <path-to/ssh-private-key-file>